AK-Homberger/BD35F-FridgeController/README.md

 With the slidebar and +/- you can modify the the set temperature.

-With the buttos you can set the mode:
+With the buttons you can set the mode:

 - Auto: Standard mode to control the temperature.
 - ON: Switch on the compressor permanently.